Hooker’s 2 TD passes lead No. 25 Virginia Tech over Pitt

 The Virginia Tech win sets up a showdown next weekend with rival Virginia, with the victor claiming the ACC’s Coastal Division and an ACC championship game berth on Dec.
 7.

+“Disappointing performance, obviously, today,” Pittsburgh head coach Pat Narduzzi said.
+“A lot of things I saw — too many penalties, 0 for 3 on fourth downs ...
+We don’t make any plays.
+Just a disappointing performance.

+“I give Virginia Tech a lot of props for what they did out there today.
+Bud Foster’s (Virginia Tech defensive coordinator) defense came to play, I can guarantee you that ...
+It’s hard to win when you can’t get in the end zone.
+We had some field position at times, but just didn’t do anything with it.”

 Hooker’s 71-yard pass to Tayvion Robinson led to James Mitchell’s 1-yard touchdown run in the first quarter, giving the Hokies a 7-0 lead.
-Moments later, Norell Pollard returned a Pickett fumble 7 yards for a touchdown that pushed the lead to 14.
+Moments after that score, Norell Pollard returned a Pickett fumble 7 yards for a touchdown that pushed the lead to 14.

 TAKEAWAYS